shells-dw/streamdeck-totalmix/README.md

 Currently the OSC documentation looks way better than what's there for MIDI.
 One could think they don't want people to develop these kind of things...

 # Disclaimer
 I'm in no way affiliated with RME or Elgato.
+I wrote this plugin out of personal interest.

 <!-- Reference Links -->